 Visit to the Loch Ness Visitor

 Cruise on Loch Ness

 circles and other ancient mysterious structures

-Because this tour is with a
+Because this tour is

 small group, and because it has a substantial fixed cost (ie coach

 and driver/guide), the cost